ValhallaLib/valhalla_ecs/README.md

 ## Brief
 An entity component system is a pattern used mostly in gamedev.
-The objective is to classify everything in a game as an `Entity`. `Components` are just data structures used to give so sort of meaning to the generated entities.
+The objective is to classify everything in a game as an `Entity`. `Components` are just data structures used to give some sort of meaning to the generated entities.
 Some common examples are: `Position`, `Velocity`, `Sprite`.
 All these components can be associated to an entity.
 An entity can be rendered if has `Position` and `Sprite`, etc. Components can be almost anything!
 A `System` gives functionality